silently/wsmock/README.md

   NextToBe("c") // next should immediatly follow previous one
 ```

-If the method chaining style does not suit you, you may prefer:
+If method chaining does not suit you, you may prefer writing:

 ```golang
 a1 := rec.Assert()